scylladb/scylladb/docs/troubleshooting/sstable-corruption.rst

 ScyllaDB Fails to Start - SSTable Corruption Problem
 =====================================================

-This troubleshooting guide describes what to do when Scylla fails to start due to a corrupted SSTables.
+This troubleshooting guide describes what to do when ScyllaDB fails to start due to a corrupted SSTables.
 Corruption can be a result of a bug, disk issue or human error, for example deleting one of the SSTable files

 Problem
 ^^^^^^^
-Scylla node fails to start, node status shows that the node is down (DN)
+ScyllaDB node fails to start, node status shows that the node is down (DN)

 How to Verify
 ^^^^^^^^^^^^^